 Second, the successful growing and harvest of GLG's proprietary H3 and H4 leaf varieties significantly decreases our cost of stevia extract production through the higher yield from these stevia plant varieties.
-Moreover, the advent of our new Super RA strain of leaf is expected to even more dramatically reduce our cost of production when it is grown on a large scale in 2017.
+Moreover, the advent of our new RA leaf is expected to even more dramatically reduce our cost of production.

 The third key component is the increased level of due diligence being undertaken on stevia suppliers by key customers, which includes demands for product traceability, consistent product quality and commitment to corporate social responsibility including environmental issues such as waste water management and labor issues such as valuing the agricultural work force through fair treatment of farmers.
-GLG has been able to demonstrate its integrated supply chain capabilities during numerous factory visits by large customers, as well as demonstrate its commitment to corporate social responsibility.
+GLG has been able to demonstrate its integrated supply chain capabilities during numerous factory visits by large customers, as well as demonstrate its commitment to corporate social responsibility ("CSR") through CSR audits conducted by independent third parties.
 Our seed to shelf vertical integration leads to stevia extract consistency from batch to batch, a competitive price and scalability of both our agricultural operations and our production operations.
 These are very important supply chain attributes that our customers look for when selecting a stevia supplier.

 The fourth key component is our differentiated products and unique formulations, which provide better stevia, better monk fruit, and more to our customers.
+Our innovation team responds quickly to new product opportunities to produce solutions to meet specific customer or market requirements.
 Our expanded portfolio of complementary natural ingredients also enlarges our customer and partner reach, thus providing new opportunities for stevia as well.

-The fifth key component is our agricultural advantage, not only with respect to the H3, H4, and Super RA leaf varieties referenced above, but also with respect to development of other varietals with increased levels of desirable and otherwise scarce glycosides, such as Reb C, Reb D, and Reb M. Our Reb C Gold strain, with high levels of Reb C, is one such example of our agricultural successes.
+The fifth key component is our agricultural advantage, not only with respect to the H3, H4, and Super RA leaf varieties referenced above, but also with respect to development of other varietals with increased levels of desirable and otherwise scarce glycosides, such as Reb C, Reb D, and especially Reb M. Our Reb C Gold strain, with high levels of Reb C, is one such example of our agricultural successes, and we are actively working on achieving similar success with our Reb M program, as evidenced by the increased Reb M in new stevia varieties announced in 2017.